sukeascat/Assignment/README.md

-# Assignment
-This is a take-home interview assignment.
+# This is a take-home interview assignment.
-Number line, 2 hours
 Using HTML, CSS, Javascript, and/or jQuery, create a number line with two draggable points.
 Similar to the image shown above, the number line should have:
 1. A horizontal line with 11 tick marks labeled from -5 to 5.
 2. Have two points that are draggable along the horizontal line.
 The user should not be able to drag the points off of or outside of the horizontal line.